kalashb/JSRbot/README.md

 https://lastminuteengineers.com/l298n-dc-stepper-driver-arduino-tutorial/

 # 3. Mechanics
-Given with a pre laser-cut chassis from the hackathon organizers, we built our AV on the chassis with some scope for design.
+Given a pre-designed laser-cut chassis from the hackathon organizers, we built our AV on the chassis with some scope for design.